Choose another writer in this calendar:

 her critical writings, when

-best-known poems, 'al-Kulira' (Cholera), took the subject from
+best-known poems, 'al-Kulira' (The Cholera, in Sparks and Ashes), took the subject from

 was based on the emotional effect of the cholera epidemic that arrived

 from Egypt to Iraq in 1947.
-"The night is silent/Listen to the effect
+"The night calmed down / Listen to the fall

 demonstrated the possibilities of the modern verse.
-Al-Mala'ika's
+Her father did not like

 collected articles, Qadaya 'l-shi'r al-mu'asir (1962),